phaskull/genetic-algorithm-for-node-optimization/README.md

 - **Ensure correct handling of constraints** to avoid invalid solutions.
 - **Test different crossover/mutation rates** for improved convergence.
 - **Use logging and visualization** to debug and analyze optimization performance.

 ---

-## Contributing
-- Fork the repository and apply your modifications.
-- Submit a **pull request** for proposed improvements.
-- Adhere to best coding practices and documentation guidelines.

----